jckl1016/Titanic-Analysis/README.md

-# Titanic-Analysis
+# Titanic_Analysis
 Analyzing the Titanic Dataset

+EDA and logistic regression